martiera/moode-monitor/README.md

 ## Usage

 The service will automatically start and monitor the audio playback state.
 It will publish the current audio source and details to the configured MQTT topics.
+The service logs its output to `/var/log/moode_monitor.log`.

 ## MQTT Topics